travis-ci/docs-travis-ci-com/source/content/docs/dev/worker.md

 ## What This Guide Covers

+This guide covers `Travis Worker`.
+Please make sure to read [Technical Overview](/docs/dev/overview/) first.

-TBD: we need to write this after v3 release in November 2011
+Please note that **this guide needs rewriting** after v3 release in November 2011.

 ## Overview